-NOTE: A Physician assistant must practice in an FQHC/RHC that is so led by a physician assistant.
+NOTE: A physician assistant must practice in a federally qualified health center (FQHC) or a rural health clinic (RHC) that is led by a physician assistant.

-- Is not hospital based - must have less than 90% of Medicaid covered services, rendered during the calendar year preceding the payment year, occurring in an inpatient (POS 21) or emergency department setting (POS 23), or demonstrate that they have funded the acquisition, implementation and maintenance of CEHRT without reimbursement from an Eligible Hospital or CAH – and use such CEHRT at a hospital, in lieu of using the hospital’s CEHRT.
+- Have less than 90 percent of services occurring in an inpatient (place of service [POS] code 21) or emergency department (POS code 23) setting, or demonstrate that they have funded the acquisition, implementation, and maintenance of CEHRT without reimbursement from an Eligible Hospital or Critical Access Hospital – and they use such CEHRT at a hospital, in lieu of using the hospital’s CEHRT.

 - Meet patient volume requirements.

-Eligible Professionals must meet at least 30% Medicaid Patient Volume (20% for pediatricians) calculated at the individual provider or the group practice level.
+Eligible Professionals must meet at least 30 percent Medicaid patient volume (20 percent for pediatricians) calculated at the individual provider level or the group practice level.
 To understand additional patient volume requirements, carefully read each of the sections below.
-You can also watch the Introduction to Eligible Professional Patient Volume Webinar for information on how to calculate Medicaid Patient Volume.
+You can also watch the Introduction to Eligible Professional Patient Volume Webinar for information on how to calculate Medicaid patient volume.

 Medicaid Patient Volume

-Note: Attestation date will be defined as the day when the application is electronically signed and submitted for the first time in the Program Year or the last day of the Program Year if applying during the grace period.
+Note: The attestation date is the date that the application is electronically signed and submitted for the first time in the Program Year, or the last day of the Program Year if the Eligible Professional is applying during the grace period.

 Group/Clinic Patient Volume Option

-If a provider is part of a practice or clinic, the patient volume may be calculated on a group-level.
-This means the encounters for all practitioners (eligible and non-eligible providers) in a group practice are used to determine patient volume.
+If a provider is part of a practice or clinic, the patient volume may be calculated using the encounters for all practitioners (eligible and non-eligible providers) in the group practice.

 In order to use the group practice patient volume calculation, an Eligible Professional is required to have at least one encounter with an eligible member during the patient volume reporting period.
 This encounter does not need to be funded by Wisconsin Medicaid and does not need to occur at the current group practice.
 If the Eligible Professional is new to practicing medicine (e.g., a recent graduate of an appropriate training program), he or she does not need to provide proof of an encounter.